MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/write-plug-in.md

 ## Assembly constraints

-When creating assemblies, keep the following constraints in mind.
+When building a plug-in project, keep the following output assembly constraints in mind.

 ### Use .NET Framework 4.6.2